-13. the Atlantic Meridional Overturning Circulation is at its weakest for several hundreds of years and has been weakening during the past century.
-This weakening can also be seen in direct measurements over the past decade.
+13. Independent proxies seem to indicate that the Atlantic Meridional Overturning Circulation is at its weakest for several hundreds of years and has been weakening during the past century.

 14. The Atlantic Meridional Overturning Circulation is crucial for meridional heat transport and therefore strongly influences the climate.
-Its slowdown can reduce ocean carbon uptake.
+Its slowdown can reduce ocean carbon uptake among other consequences.